Oxen-AI/oxen-release/README.md

-# oxen-release
+# 🐂 oxen-release
-Official repository for docs and releases of the Oxen Server and Oxen CLI
+Official repository for docs and releases of the Oxen Server and Oxen CLI.

 # Overview

-The Oxen CLI mirrors git in many ways, so if you are comfortable versioning code with git, you should be relatively comfortable versioning your datasets with Oxen.
+The Oxen CLI mirrors [git](https://git-scm.com/) in many ways, so if you are comfortable versioning code with git, you should be relatively comfortable versioning your datasets with Oxen.

 # Basic Commands